Minnesota Department of Agriculture logo MDA header picture collage

 How to Participate

 2. Fill out the application completely, attach supporting documents and submit them to the ACRRA Program.
-The complete application must be received at least 60 days prior to the next board meeting to be considered for reimbursement at that meeting.
+The completed application and supporting documentation must be received at least 30 days prior to the next board meeting to be considered for reimbursement at that meeting.
+Submitting 60 days prior is recommended.
+Incomplete submissions will be returned to the applicant.

 3. Applications must be submitted within three years of incurring eligible costs or approval of corrective action design for that work, whichever is later.